guilhermecomum/emacs.d/README.md

 all the emacs extensions described in the `Cask` file.

-This repo is a fork from my dear friend [Lincoln Clarete](https://github.com/clarete/emacs.d)
+This repo is a fork from my dear friend [Lincoln Clarete](https://github.com/clarete/emacs.d) Emacs configuration